uvacw/inca/doc/gettingstarted.md

 ## STEP 3: Installing Elastic Search

-**NB: The current version of Elasticsearch is 6.
-At this moment, INCA only works with ES 5.
-Make sure you install a past release, such as 5.4.2**
+**NB: INCA only works on Elasticsearch 6 or higher, please make sure you have the right version installed**

 ### Install Elastic Search on Ubuntu